Pressure closed loop

 The KePlast Process Expert Gerald Reindl dives even deeper to the root of the issue.
 “If the reaction time is not fast enough, the filling is not complete, the parts quality is inconsistent and the whole process is considered unstable.”
 Here are the most common implications of such an unstable process:

-Drive utilization: a more stable closed loop control needs less energy resulting in cooler drives and motors, enabling us to push the machine to higher pressures without increasing the size of the drives.
+• Drive utilization: a more stable closed-loop control requires less energy and leads to reduced heating of drives and motors.
+This enables the machine to operate at higher pressures without increasing the size of the drives.

-“Monitoring the pressure signal during the molding process with the pressure closed loop on the drive helps to detect and to correct any overshot instantly and avoid costly issues,” summarizes Reindl.
+“Monitoring the pressure signal during the molding process with the pressure closed loop on the drive helps to detect and to correct any overshot faster to reach the required quality,” summarizes Reindl.

 Advantages of seamless integration between PLC and drives